SYMMETRY OF MOLECULAR ORBITALS.

 The orbitals can be classified, based on symmetry as – Gerade and Ungerade MOs.

 GERADE MOs and UNGERADE MOs.

-Ungerade MOs ⇒ Ungerade = Odd (German) ⇒When inverted through an inversion centre there is change in the sign of the MO i.e there is phase change.
+Ungerade MOs ⇒ Ungerade = Odd (German) ⇒When inverted through an inversion center there is a change in the sign of the MO i.e there is a phase change.

 What is an inversion center?

-Inversion center is that point in an object through which if the object is inverted, results in no change in it’s structure.
+Inversion center is a point in an object, through which when the object is inverted, results in no change in its structure.

 e.g. – Sand clock

 A sand clock has an inversion center.
 If the sand clock is rotated through it, there is no change in its structure.